Suicide and Suicide Risk

 Role of the Primary Care Provider

-Providers can take steps to recognize suicide risk factors and mitigate negative outcomes by helping promote protective factors (such as social connectedness) and improving effective problem-solving skills to manage stressors.
+Providers can take steps to recognize suicide risk factors and should regularly screen patients with clinical suspicion.
+Negative outcomes can be mitigated by helping promote protective factors (such as social connectedness) and improving effective problem-solving skills to manage stressors.

 1